Fast Cars with Cheap Insurance: Top 10 List

 7) Nissan 370Z

-Many drivers are surprised to discover how affordable car insurance can be on the Nissan 370Z.
+The 370Z is a sports car from Nissan in the same fashion as the GT-R. Many drivers are surprised to discover how affordable car insurance can be on the Nissan 370Z.
 It’s true: the average driver in the United States pays around $1,900 per year to insure a Nissan 370Z.
 If you have an older model, then you could pay even lower rates.
+MSRP: $40,990

 8) Subaru WRX STI